 Train Co-Pilot

-For customers who have Co-Pilot, we encourage you to manually tag content based upon your different location requirements and then let Co-Pilot learn the characteristics of the post (based upon the available metadata and Visual Recognition Concepts).
+For customers who have Co-Pilot, we encourage you to manually tag content based on your different location requirements and then let Co-Pilot learn the characteristics of the post (based on the available metadata and Visual Recognition Concepts).

 Once Co-Pilot has been trained to a level of confidence you’re satisfied with, you can auto-enable 'applying Tags' within the Co-Pilot Settings.